sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

     default_aggregation_methods = mean,min,max,sum,std,median,count,last,95pct

-And go !
+And go!

 .. code-block:: shell

     $ ./stack.sh

-Let’s see some important configuration done by devstack to enable Gnocchi with Mysql and file as backend.
+Let’s see some important configuration done by devstack to enable Gnocchi with MySQL and file as backend.

 In Ceilometer, it have replaced the database dispatcher by Gnocchi with the following configuration: